top of page

 06_edited_edited.jpg

-Are the demands on your time and patience making you feel overwhelmed and close to burnout?
+Do the demands on your time and patience leave you feeling overwhelmed and close to burnout?

-Have you tried all you can to keep calm and connect with those around you but still find yourself getting into conflict?
+Have you tried all you can to keep calm and connected with those around you but still find yourself getting into conflict?

 Do you want to feel in control but are not sure where to focus your energy?

-I help parents and professionals who lead at work and home to reduce conflict, stay calm under pressure, and communicate with confidence.
+You are not alone.
+I help parents and professionals who lead at work and at home to reduce conflict, build confidence and communicate with clarity.

-Based in New Zealand, I offer practical ideas, tools and support to busy families and workplaces.
+Based in Hamilton, New Zealand, I offer practical ideas, tools and support for busy families and workplaces.

 Giving You The Confidence To Act Not React